UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 # Time travelling

-We are going to learn two ways you to go back in time to a previous commits:
+We are going to learn two ways to go back in time to a previous commit:

-1. **reset hard**
+1. **Doing a hard reset**
-2. **revert**
+2. **Reverting previous changes**

 Notes: Oh no!
-We realize by viewing the history that we made a mistake!
+It's not uncommon to realize that we made a mistake when viewing the history!
 We didn't mean to delete our list of dependencies.
-Worry not!
-We can now take advantage that we have been tracking this file under version control to retrieve an older version of the file to replace the current version.
+Don't worry!
+We can now take advantage of tracking our files using version control to retrieve an older version of a file to replace the current version.